arkhivar/tg-tt-ub/replit.md

 ## Overview

-This is a Flask-based web application that uses a Telegram userbot (via Telethon) to sort forum topics in Telegram groups by their emoji ID.
+This is a Flask-based web application that uses a Telegram userbot (via Telethon) to sort forum topics in Telegram groups.
 The application operates as a userbot (authenticated with a user account, not a bot token), allowing it to interact with any Telegram group where the user has access.
-The core functionality fetches all forum topics from a specified group, sorts them by their emoji icon ID, and posts a message in each topic in the sorted order to rearrange them.
+The core functionality fetches all forum topics from a specified group, sorts them using the selected method, and posts a message in each topic in the sorted order to rearrange them.

+### Sorting Options (Oct 2025)
+- **By Emoji ID**: Sorts topics by their emoji icon ID (numeric)
+- **Alphabetical**: Sorts topics by their title (case-insensitive)
+- **Order**: Both methods support ascending and descending order
+- **Extensible Design**: Dropdown-based UI ready for additional sorting methods

 ## User Preferences